jpedro/jpedro.github.io/.posts/annoying.md

-# Annoy People
+# Annoying People

 179 ways to annoy people.

+From
-From [http://patorjk.com/misc/chainletters/179waystoannoypeople.htm](http://patorjk.com/misc/chainletters/179waystoannoypeople.htm).
+[http://patorjk.com/misc/chainletters/179waystoannoypeople.htm](http://patorjk.com/misc/chainletters/179waystoannoypeople.htm).

 1. Specify that your drive-thru order is "to go."

+2. Name your dog "Dog."

-2. If you have a glass eye, tap on it occasionally with your pen while talking to others.
+3. If you have a glass eye, tap on it occasionally with your pen while talking to others.

-3. Start each meal by conspicuously licking all your food, and announce that this is so no one will "swipe your grub."
+4. Start each meal by conspicuously licking all your food, and announce that this is so no one will "swipe your grub."

-4. Name your dog "Dog."

 5. Insist on keeping your car windshield wipers running in all weather conditions "to keep them tuned up."